San Antonio Expungement Lawyer

 How Long Does Expungement Take in San Antonio?

-Any person who has been arrested will want to get the damaging charges off of the record as soon as possible if they can.
+Any person who has been arrested will want to get the damaging charges off of the criminal record as soon as possible if they can.
 However, the processes involved in legal expungement and nondisclosure petitions can take some time to complete.
 Understanding exactly how long these processes can take is complicated, so giving an adequate time frame that can be used as a guideline is difficult.

 For example, a first-time DWI offender would have to wait either two years or five years to request a seal of their records, depending on whether or not they completed probation within an ignition interlock device for the required period of time.